 HMS New Zealand arrived in Wellington on 12 April 1913 as part of a 10-week tour during which an estimated 500,000 New Zealanders inspected their gift to Mother England.
-Ten sailors deserted in Auckland, while at Dunedin sightseers had to be ferried out to the heads because the ship was too large to enter Otago Harbour.
+Ten sailors deserted in Auckland, while Dunedin sightseers had to be ferried out to the heads because the ship was too large to enter Otago Harbour.

-The ship’s captain was presented with a piupiu (flax kilt) and a greenstone tiki (pendant) which was intended to ward off evil.
-Captain John Green wore both items during the Battle of Jutland in May 1916, when the ship escaped significant damage and casualties.
-HMS New Zealand’s subsequent reputation as a lucky ship was attributed by some to the piupiu and tiki.
+The ship’s first captain, Lionel Halsey, was presented by Māori with a piupiu (flax kilt) and a greenstone hei tiki (pendant) which was intended to ward off evil.
+He wore these items while in command of New Zealand at the Battles of Heligoland Bight and Dogger Bank.
+His successor Captain John Green inherited the piupiu and tiki from Halsey and they were on board during the Battle of Jutland in May 1916, when, as in the earlier battles, the ship escaped significant damage or casualties.
+HMS New Zealand’s subsequent reputation as a lucky ship was attributed by some to the piupiu and hei tiki.

 By now obsolescent, HMS New Zealand became a casualty of the 1922 Washington Naval Treaty.
 The vessel was decommissioned and sold for scrap in 1923.
 New Zealand did not finish paying for it until 1944.